StrategyPublished April 15, 2026Last updated May 8, 20269 min readReviewed by Mike Holp

 Quick Answer

-Finding your YouTube niche means narrowing to one audience, one specific problem, and one content format.
-General channels rarely grow because the algorithm has no clear signal about who to recommend your videos to.
-A narrow angle gives the algorithm the clarity it needs to match your content with the right viewers.
+Finding your YouTube niche involves narrowing to one specific audience, one particular problem, and one consistent content format.
+General channels rarely grow because the algorithm lacks clear signals about which viewers should receive their content.

 1. 1